 WHAT TRICKS MAKE THE LIVING ROOM APPEAR LARGER?

 The latticework adds depth and movement to space.
 Since we didn’t have room for a sofa, I chose two swivel chairs from Room & Board and a chaise that’s open on one side.
 And the enormous mirror from Anthropologie makes you feel like there is more space than there actually is.

 HOW DID YOU ACCESSORIZE THE BUILT-INS?

 I painted the cabinets white and changed the fireplace tile to create depth.
-Then I sourced items from as many places as possible, including vintage and antiques shops.
-I always pick a color palette first so everything feels cohesive, and layer in natural elements like metals, stone and wood because using all manmade elements can feel flat.
+Then I sourced items from as many places as possible, including vintage and antique shops.
+I always pick a color palette first so everything feels cohesive, and layer in natural elements like metals, stone, and wood because using all manmade elements can feel flat.